This topic describes how to use Java Database Connectivity (JDBC) to connect to Log

 " and op ='unlock'";

-// Step 5: Run the statement.
+// Step 5: Execute the query statement.

 ResultSet rs = stmt.executeQuery(sql);

-// Step 6: Extract the query results.
+// Step 6: Extract the query result.

 while(rs.next()){

-//Retrieve by column name
+// Retrieve by column name

 System.out.print("pv:");

-// Obtain pv from the results.
+// Display pv in the result.

 System.out.print(rs.getLong("pv"));